-Open Space and Recreation Element Goal OSR-1: Balanced and Accessible System of Parks and Open Spaces Objective OSR-1A: Maintain and preserve existing parks, and strive to provide additional parks, public spaces, and recreation facilities that meet the community's evolving needs.

-- OSR-1.1: Maintain a system of Neighborhood and Community Parks that provide a variety of active and passive recreational opportunities throughout the City. - OSR-1.2: Provide parks and recreation facilities appropriate for the individual neighborhoods in which they are located and reflective of the needs and interests of the population they serve. - OSR-1.3: Pursue the acquisition and development of pocket and neighborhood parks within park-deficient areas, as identified in Figure OSR-3: Planning Areas and Underserved Park Areas. - OSR-1.4: Prioritize the acquisition of land for parks in underserved neighborhoods. - OSR-1.5: Maximize public space by requiring plazas and public gathering spaces in private developments that can serve multiple uses, including recreation and social needs. - OSR-1.6: Provide maximum visibility and accessibility for future public parks by locating facilities in close proximity to public streets. - OSR-1.7: Adjust and update development fee programs to accumulate funds for the acquisition and improvement of parks and recreation facilities commensurate with identified need and population growth. - OSR-1.8: Require that parks and recreation facilities reflect new trends and population changes, and are developed with facilities appropriate to all ages, including athletic fields, active play areas, passive open space, tot lots, and picnic areas. - OSR-1.9: Conduct a sports facility study to review current outdoor facility locations and resources and a demographic study for future facility requirements as they relate to planned growth within the City. - OSR-1.10: Pursue additional community garden lots and spaces to meet demand and need by the community. - OSR-1.11: Perform regular maintenance of facilities to ensure proper working order of all recreation facilities and equipment. - OSR-1.12: Retrofit parks and recreation facilities to provide disability access as required by law. - OSR-1.13: Design and reform parks to reflect the latest recreational features that respond to demographic changes and community needs. - OSR-1.14: Consult with law enforcement agencies, surrounding cities, community policing groups, and OC Parks to create a safe and healthy environment at Talbert Regional Park, Fairview Park, and along the Santa Ana River.
+OPEN SPACE AND RECREATION ELEMENT General Plan Goal, Objective, Policy Description of City Action Open Space and Recreation Element Goal OSR-1: Balar nced and Accessible System of Parks and Open Spaces s, and strive to provide additional parks, public spaces, and recreation facilities that meet the community's evolving need OSR-1.1: Maintain a system of Neighborhood and The City conducts regular maintenance and oversite of all Community Parks that provide a variety of active and community parks through the Public Services and Parks passive recreational opportunities throughout the City. and Community Services Departments.
+New active OSR-1.2: Provide parks and recreation facilities recreational opportunities arise through recreation class appropriate for the individual neighborhoods in which they offerings and youth sports offerings.
+The City is in regular are located and reflective of the needs and interests of the collaboration with Park Ranger staff in the Police population they serve.
+Department, maintenance staff in the Public Services Department and Field ambassador staff and the Fairview OSR-1.3: Pursue the acquisition and development of pocket and neighborhood parks within park-deficient Park Administrator in the Parks and Community Services areas, as identified in Figure OSR-3: Planning Areas and Department.
+Interagency meeting with the Homeless Task Underserved Park Areas.
+Force and other City departments occur as well.
+The City OSR-1.4: Prioritize the acquisition of land for parks in works to properly delineate sensitive and/or unsafe underserved neighborhoods. habitats/areas of open space parks, including permanent OSR-1.5: Maximize public space by requiring plazas and or temporary fencing as well as appropriate signage. public gathering spaces in private developments that can serve multiple uses, including recreation and social needs.
+OSR-1.6: Provide maximum visibility and accessibility for 2021: future public parks by locating facilities in close proximity to public streets.
+Adopted Resolution No. 2021-08 OSR-1.7: Adjust and update development fee programs A 1600 A 15 A 16 A 16 A 16 to accumulate funds for the acquisition and improvement Approved filing grant application for Ketchumof parks and recreation facilities commensurate with Libolt Park Renovation/Expansion Project identified need and population growth.
+OSR-1.8: Require that parks and recreation facilities Adopt Plans, specification and work details for reflect new trends and population changes, and are Jack Hammett Sports Complex Expansion developed with facilities appropriate to all ages, including athletic fields, active play areas, passive open space, tot lots, and picnic areas.